shywl/WHANet/README.md

-This is the code of our recent work entitled WHANet: Weighted Hierarchical Attention for Lightweight SR
+This is the code of our recent work entitled WHANet: Weighted Hierarchical Attention for Lightweight SR, Including graphs of test results for some datasets,

 <!--
 **shywl/shywl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.